MSHA Part 48 – Get the 5000-23 Certification

 Training is an essential part of MSHA’s mission to keep miners safe and healthy.
 Our goal is to help the mining industry develop high-quality training programs and to strengthen and modernize training through collaboration with industry stakeholders.
 Federal law requires that all miners receive basic and annual refresher training and that all mine operators maintain an effective training plan.

-- Those interested in working in the mining industry
+• Those interested in working in the mining industry.
+All contractors going to work at a US mine

-- Miners with mining experience in other countries need MSHA safety certification to work in mines in the US.
+• Miners with mining experience in other countries and in need of MSHA safety certification to work in mines in the US.

 PART 48 B New Miner for Surface Only and Surface on Underground in Metal and Non-Metal Mines